IBM-Bluemix-Docs/mass-data-migration/erase-data.md

    ![Storage Pool Delete](images/delete-storage-pool.png)

-<p class="important" data-content: "Caution: ">When you delete a storage pool all of the storage volumes and network shares which reside in the storage pool <b>will be deleted</b>.
-Deletion of a storage pool includes a quick format of the devices which zeros the first 10MB of each disk.
-However, for secure deletion of data you must select one of the data shredding options, such as the <i>4-pass Dod 5220 22-M section 8-306 procedure</i>.
-The shredding is done at a block level on each disk device and is done concurrently across all disks in the storage pool.</p>

-Choosing the **Shred Data** option can significantly impact time requirements.
+The **Shred Data** option is not recommended because {{site.data.keyword.mdms_short}} performs a cryptographic erase.
+Further, using the **Shred Data** option may increase the duration of the erase process by several days.
 {: note}

+<p class="important" data-content: "Caution: ">When you delete a storage pool all of the storage volumes and network shares which reside in the storage pool <b>will be deleted</b>. </p>

 3. After selecting your options, click **OK**.

-<p class="important" data-content: "WARNING: ">All volumes and shares contained in the selected pool will be deleted.</p>

 As a precaution, upon receiving the device back from you, IBM will erase all traces of your data using NIST 800-88 data wipe standards.
 This consists of a multiple-pass operation where every byte on the disk is zeroed to ensure your data is completely erased from the device and cannot be reconstructed.